Now enrolling for Fall 2026 — join the waitlist for priority access.

 Manipulatives first.
 Fractions you stack with cuisenaire rods.
 Ratios you build with linking cubes.
 Geometry you fold from paper.
 Every new concept lands in the hand before it lands on the page.

 Problem-first, not procedure-first.
-We don't show kids the algorithm and ask them to practice it.
+We don't show students the algorithm and ask them to practice it.
 We give them a problem they want to solve, then build the algorithm together as the natural shortcut.
 Singapore Math, refined for an after-school audience.

 Language Studio reading and discussion